-\Although a Wilderness First Responder is not required, it is strongly recommended when traveling with groups in areas that are greater than 30 minutes from EMS.
+Although a Wilderness First Responder is not the sole required training, it is strongly recommended as an additional certification when traveling with groups in areas that are greater than 30 minutes from EMS.

 It is important to understand the differences between a first aid course and a wilderness rated course.
 Although standard first aid training provides basic incident response, wilderness rated courses include training on remote assessment skills, as well as emergency first aid response, including evacuation techniques to use when EMS is not readily available.